 Key principles of building on the indie web, numbered for reference, not necessarily for any kind of priority.

-- 🔍 Use visible data for humans first, machines second.
+- 🔍 Use & publish visible data for humans first, machines second.
 See also DRY.

-- 💪 Make tools for yourself first, not for all of your friends or ”everyone“.
-If you design tools for some hypothetical user, they may not actually exist; if you make tools for yourself, you actually do exist.
-It's extremely hard to fight Metcalfe's law: you won't be able to convince all your friends to join the independent web.
-By making something that satisfies your needs, and is backwards compatible for others, e.g. by practicing POSSE, you benefit immediately, without having to convince anyone else.
-If and when others join, you all benefit.
-This principle is also known as scratch your own itch (See also: The Cathedral & the Bazaar lesson #1).
+- 💪 Make what you need.
+Make tools, templates, etc. for yourself first, not for all of your friends or ”everyone“.
+If you design for some hypothetical user, they may not actually exist; if you make for yourself, you actually do exist.
+Make something that satisfies your needs (also known as scratch your own itch), and is compatible for others, e.g. by practicing POSSE, you benefit immediately, while staying connected to friends, without having to convince anyone.
+If and when others join the indieweb, you all benefit.

 - 😋 Use what you make!
-AKA eat your own dogfood.
 Whatever you build you should actively use.
 If you aren't depending on it, why should anybody else?
-We call that selfdogfooding.
-Personal use helps focus your efforts on building the indieweb around your needs and consistently solving immediate real world problems. selfdogfooding is also a form of "proof of work" to help focus on productive interactions.
+We also call this eat what you cook.
+Personal use helps you see both problems and areas for improvement more quickly, and thus focus your efforts on building the indieweb around actual needs and consistently solving immediate real world problems, instead of spending lots of time solving what may be theoretical problems.

 - 📓 Document your stuff.
-You've built a place to speak your mind, use it to document your processes, ideas, designs and code.
-At least document it for your future self.
+You've made a place to speak your mind, use it to document your processes, ideas, designs and code.
+Help others benefit from your journey, including your future self!